 Together, Samburu and Buffalo Springs National Reserves have over 390 bird species recorded.
 The dry, open country offers very rewarding birding opportunities.
 The area holds a number of northeast African dry-country species that are shared with Ethiopia and Somalia.
 Some of the heavyweights to look out for are Somali ostrich, vulturine guineafowl, and Abyssinian ground hornbill.
 This area is also great to see the unusual Egyptian vulture.

-Buffalo Springs is a bird-watching utopia and produces good birding year-round.
+Buffalo Springs is certainly a bird-watching utopia and produces good birding year-round.
 Bird watching is exceptional because many unusual, dry-country specials are here all of the time.
 The birding only gets better when the migratory birds check-in from November to April.
 The short and long rains peak during November and April, so keep that in mind when planning your trip.

 Days are sunny and hot.
 It is very dry, and there is almost no rain at all.